aress31/openapi-parser/README.md

 The extension is still in development, feedback and comments are much appreciated.

 ## Donation
-If you want to support my work doing a donation, it will be very much appreciated:
+Donations in any amount will be much appreciated and will keep motivated to constantly improve this extension:
 * Bitcoin       : **15aFaQaW9cxa4tRocax349JJ7RKyj7YV1p**
 * Bitcoin Cash  : **qqez5ed5wjpwq9znyuhd2hdg86nquqpjcgkm3t8mg3**
 * Ether         : **0x70bC178EC44500C17B554E62BC31EA2B6251f64B**